 Stiglitz (2002, 2004) considers that globalisation can be beneficial, but its actual application and management have been defective, failing to achieve a balance between states and markets.
-Wolf (2004: 13) has a similar perspective of 'desirable' globalisation; in his view the state continues to be strong, in order to provide essential public goods: legal framework, property rights, security, executing international governance and expressing 'collective conscience'.
+Wolf (2004: 13) has a similar perspective of 'desirable' globalisation; in his view the state continues to be strong, in order to provide essential public goods: legal framework, security, property rights, executing international governance and expressing 'collective conscience'.
 Rodrik (1997: 65) admits there is a "tension between the consequences of globalisation and the requirements of maintaining the social legitimacy of free trade", but the state will not disappear: it can, at most, be slightly reduced or restructured.
-Zakaria (2008: 202) shares the fear of social "growing that disintegration. given inequality is the signature feature of the new era fuelled by a triple force - the knowledge economy, information technology, and globalisation".
-Essentially, state will not disappear, globalisation is "transforming conditions under which state power is exercised" (Goksel, 2004: 10) and the state must adapt in order to face the various challenges of a globalised world (Yergin and Stanislaw, 2002).
+Zakaria (2008: 202) shares the fear of social disintegration, given that "growing inequality is the signature feature of the new era fuelled by a triple force - the knowledge economy, information technology, and globalisation".
+Essentially, the state will not disappear, but globalisation is "transforming the conditions under which state power is exercised" (Goksel, 2004: 10) and the state must adapt in order to face the various challenges of a globalised world (Yergin and Stanislaw, 2002).

-With the demise of communism in the late 1980s and early 1990s, capitalism was left free to change the world; by then, capitalism had, however, become wilder, under the visionary leadership of the neoliberal paradigm and its pursuit of
+With the demise of communism in the late 1980s and early 1990s, capitalism was left free to change the world; by then, capitalism had, however, become wilder, under the visionary leadership of the neo-liberal paradigm and its pursuit of 'unfettered markets' (Friedman and Friedman, 1979).
+Countries that were beginning their transition towards capitalism were urged by global governing bodies, such as the International

-(Friedman 'unfettered markets' Friedman, 1979).
-Countries that were beginning their transition towards capitalism were urged by global governing bodies, such as the International Monetary Fund (IMF) and the World Bank (WB) to embrace free markets both internally, by removing state intervention. externally, by removing barriers to the free movement of goods, services, labour and, especially, capital (Stiglitz, 2002).
+Monetary Fund (IMF) and the World Bank (WB) to embrace free markets both internally, by removing state intervention, and externally, by removing barriers to the free movement of goods, services, labour and, especially, capital (Stiglitz, 2002).
 While the benefits of free trade are generally undisputed, opening capital markets has produced pernicious cross-border externalities, especially if taking the form of 'gung-ho financial capitalism' (Bhagwati, 2004).